cap-js/docs/cds/cdl.md

 :::

 ::: warning Limitations of Compositions of one
-Don't overuse Compositions of one.
+Don't overuse compositions of one.
 There is often no added value of using them as the information can be placed in the root entity.
 Compositions of one have limitations as follow:
 - Very limited Draft support.
-Fiori elements does not support Compositions of one unless you take case of their creation in a custom handler.
+Fiori elements does not support compositions of one unless you take care of their creation in a custom handler.
-- No support for POST requests over navigation with Compositions of one.
-If you can't avoid this scenario, please fill foreign keys manually in a custom handler.
+- No support for POST requests over navigation with compositions of one.
+You must fill in foreign keys manually in a custom handler.
 :::

 ### Managed Compositions of Aspects {#managed-compositions}